GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 ## Running the app

-1. Install the dependencies into the `lib` folder with pip
+1. Install the dependencies into the `lib` folder with pip.

         pip install -t lib -r requirements.txt

-2. Execute the following command to run the app
+2. Execute the following command to run the app.

         dev_appserver.py .